dtao/truman.js/README.md

 JavaScript Usage
 ----------------

-For now, Wizard.js doesn't offer much in the way of a programmatic API.
-There's one little option: you can set the `Wizard.delay` property to the number of milliseconds you'd like for your fake AJAX requests to take.
+For now, Truman.js doesn't offer much in the way of a programmatic API.
+There's one little option: you can set the `Truman.delay` property to the number of milliseconds you'd like for your fake AJAX requests to take.
 (The default is 1000, or 1 second.)

 ### Footnotes